-HIGH RISKThe state Attorney General may, by petition to the Supreme Court, require that all redistricting suits be heard by a three-judge panel.
-Decisions by that panel are appealed directly to the Sup Court.
-Before adopting a new map, state courts are asked to allow the legislature to remedy a defect in a redistricting plan.
-Court-adopted plans should attempt to give effect to the valid pa of a Legislature's maps.
-Texas's 2010 redistricting cycle was litigated for most of the decade or allegations of racially-discriminatory gerrymandering.
+The state Attorney General may, by petition to the Supreme Court, require that all redistricting suits be heard by a three-judge panel.
+Decisions by that panel are appealed directly to the Supreme HIGH RISK Court.
+Before adopting a new map, state courts are asked to allow the legislature to remedy any defect in a redistricting plan.
+Court-adopted plans should attempt to give effect to the valid parts of a Legislature's maps.
+Texas's 2010 redistricting cycle was litigated for most of the decade over allegations of racially-discriminatory gerrymandering.